telossphere/odins-eye/README.md

 ## ✅ Verification & Troubleshooting

-Odin's AI Platform now uses a Docker-focused verification workflow.
+Odin's Eye Platform now uses a Docker-focused verification workflow.
 Here's how to check your deployment:

 ### 1. Docker Verification (no sudo required)
 ```bash